bhardwajkonark/BackdropEngine/README.md

 If you have questions, suggestions, or encounter any issues, please open an issue or start a discussion on the repository.
 Contributions and feedback are always welcome!

-Thank you for using React Webcam Background Switcher.
+Thank you for using BackdropEngine.

 ---